sethmina/tip_calculator-HTML-CSS-JS-/README.md

 # tip_calculator-HTML-CSS-JS-
 # this is an intermediate project for javascript beginners
-# maybe there was some crazy things when im defined HTML elements, Functions & Variables etc.
+# maybe there is some crazy things when im defining HTML elements, Functions & Variables etc.